rht-labs/tech-exercise/docs/slides/content/tech-exercise-v.md

 * Blue / Green Deployments - release, validate and switch
 * A/B Deployments - great for testing new features in small groups.
 One release with traffic routing between each
   * Don't forget to take measures!!
+* Canary Release - Like a canary in the mines ...
+Exposing a small number of real users to a new version
+* Feature Toggling (Flags) - modifying system behaviours without changing the code